FlyingWolFox/Ascii-to-Array/README.md

 After this, copy the lines and put in your code, easy peasy :D Remember, the text file should be passed by argument

+The default input file in the project is in "D:\test_file.txt"

 ## Future plans

 This code is good, but not complete.
 There's still thing to do: